Debug a failed run

 Rewind instead of restarting

-When the plan and architecture were fine and only the implementation needs another pass (for example, the run was read-only and you now want the executor to write), you don’t have to re-pay for planning and architecture.
-Rewind forks a fresh run that reuses the earlier artifacts and resumes from a chosen stage:
+Sometimes the plan and architecture were fine and only the implementation needs another pass.
+For example, the run was read-only and you now want the executor to actually write code.
+In that case you don’t have to re-pay for planning and architecture.
+Rewind forks a fresh run that reuses the earlier artifacts and resumes from a stage you pick:

 # Reuse the plan + architecture, redo the implementation onward: